JosephSerUSP/Stillnight-Win3.1/doc/gameDesign.md

 'elementAdd' - Adds a new element to the battler.
 'elementChange' - Changes all elements of this battler to the target element.
 If the battler has no elements, it should now have one.
 Some traits will execute effects on certain triggers, such as restoring HP when winning a battle.
-'actionSpeed' - a flat modifier applied to a trait object's Skills' 'actionSpeed'.
+'actionSpeed' - a flat modifier applied to a trait object's actions' 'actionSpeed'.

 -Effects: These directly affect battlers, such as changing hp, applying states, changing level / xp / parameters, etc.
-They are properties of Items and Skills.
+They are properties of Items and actions.
 (And Traits too, possibly?)
+'learnAction' - Teaches an action to a creature.
+'learnPassive' - Teaches a passive to a creature.

 Creatures: Trait Objects.
 They will generally not have any innate traits, as the Passives system is used for that.
 They also track things such as parameters and experience.
 The battle units.
 They're both allies and enemies.
 'cost' - how much MP they drain per action on the map.
+'actions' - an array of all the actions the creature has.
+'maxActions' - the maximum number of actions the creature can have.
+'passives' - an array of all the passives the creature has.
+'maxPassives' - the maximum number of passives the creature can have.

-Skills: Apply Effects on Targets.
+actions: Apply Effects on Targets.
 'actionSpeed' - a decisive factor in deciding turn order.
-A skill with a higher final actionSpeed will ALWAYS act first.
+A action with a higher final actionSpeed will ALWAYS act first.
 This can be negative.
-'element' - skills often have an element.
+'element' - actions often have an element.
 Their damage is increased by *1.25 for every instance of that element that the caster also has, which is separate from resistance and weakness mechanics.
-'formationSlots' - an array of formation slots in which that skill can be used.
+'formationSlots' - an array of formation slots in which that action can be used.

 Passives: Trait Objects that are innate or learned by creatures. a and b are the same subject.
 'formationSlots' - an array of formation slots in which that passive is active.

 Equipment: Trait Objects that are equipped to creatures. a and b are the same subject.
+Equipment can be modified to have different traits.

 States: Trait Objects that are temporarily applied to creatures; a is the state applier, b is the state subject.